JHSeo-git/blogmark/README.md

 # Blogmark

-like bookmark, but for blog.
+Marking blog site.
+Like bookmark, but for blog.

+## stack

+- next.js 13 with `/app`
+- prisma
+- cloudflare r2

 ## reference